 Prodigy Vox is a new voice systems platform and related services, under development to enable the creation and management of new apps for Amazon's Alexa devices and Google's Home devices.
 Other voice devices will be added in future, including Apple's HomePod and others.

-The Prodigy Vox platform enables write-once-deploy-everywhere capability for voice application developers and is built on an open source platform.
-Prodigy Vox provides services to assist businesses implementing the Prodigy Vox SDK in their voice applications, as well as to build custom voice applications for customers in the banking, insurance, auto, retail and services sectors.
-The Prodigy Vox platform and services are integrated with ID Verifact to facilitate convenient and secure account linking within voice applications.
+Prodigy Vox provides services to assist businesses implementing custom voice applications for customers in the banking, insurance, auto, retail and services sectors.
+Prodigy Vox is integrated with ID Verifact to facilitate convenient and secure account linking within voice applications.